 Lorena continues to be an active participant in all walks of life.
 Today, she helps with the work of the Ochoa Group and Ochoa Sports Management, Ochoa Golf Academies, and her most treasured work at the Lorena Ochoa Foundation.
 She is enjoying the life she has built with her husband and three children.

-We can’t wait to hear from Lorena Ochoa at RootsTech Connect, 25–27 February 2021.
+We are thrilled that we could hear from Lorena Ochoa at this year’s RootsTech Connect.
 She recently told us, “Knowing your past is very important to understanding who you are.
 The work that FamilySearch RootsTech Connect does is incredible.
 I know more about my story than I would have ever imagined.”